-- 59. The rally at the ellipse was a private event, organized in part by Trump's former campaign staff.
-As the Wall Street Journal reported, the event was "arranged and funded by a small group including a top Trump campaign fundraiser and donor facilitated by farright show host Alex Jones." - 60.
-Trump took the stage at noon on January 6, 2021.
-In an hour and fifteen-minute speech,Trump repeatedly claimed that the election had been "rigged" and "stolen," and said: - "They rigged it like they've never rigged an election before;" - "We will never concede, it doesn't happen.
+Trump repeatedly claimed that the election had been "rigged" and "stolen," and said: - "They rigged it like they've never rigged an election before;" - "We will never concede, it doesn't happen.
 You don't concede when there's theft involved.
 Our country has had enough.
 We will not take it anymore and that's what this is all about.
 To use a favorite term that all of you people really came up with, we will stop the steal;" - "When you catch somebody in a fraud, you're allowed to go by very different rules;" - "You'll never take back our country with weakness.
 You have to show strength, and you have to be strong;" - "And we fight.
 We fight like hell.
 And if you don't fight like hell, you're not going to have a country anymore;" - "And we're going to the Capitol But we're going to try and give our Republicans, the weak ones because the strong ones don't need any of our help.
-We're going to try and give them the kind of pride and boldness that they need to take back our country." - 61.
-As he was making these remarks, Trump's followers on the Ellipse began chanting "Fight like Hell," and "Fight for Trump."
-After he was done speaking, they changed to, "Storm the Capitol," "Invade the Capitol Building," and "Take the Capitol right now."
+We're going to try and give them the kind of pride and boldness that they need to take back our country."

+- 65. As he was making these remarks, Trump's followers on the Ellipse began chanting "Fight like Hell" and "Fight for Trump."
+After he was done speaking, the chants changed to, "Storm the Capitol," "Invade the Capitol Building," and "Take the Capitol right now." - 66.
-- 62. At the Capitol, Officers Blassingame and Hemby watched the crowd swell on the east side of the Capitol. - 63.
 While Trump was speaking, at 12:49 p.m., Capitol Police responded to a report of a possible explosive device at the Republican National Committee Headquarters, which was later identified as a pipe bomb.
 Shortly afterward, a second pipe bomb was found at the headquarters of the Democratic National Committee.
-Both were three blocks from the Capitol. - 64.
-Both Officers Blassingame and Hemby heard the "10-100" radio call for the suspicious packages at the Republican and Democratic National Headquarters. - 65.
-As Trump concluded his speech near the White House, his followers who were already at the Capitol became insurrectionists.
+Both were three blocks from the Capitol. - As Trump concluded his speech near the White House, his followers who were already at the Capitol became insurrectionists.
 Thousands of them broke through police barricades and stormed up the steps of the Capitol on both fronts of the building, attacking and injuring police officers, including the Plaintiffs.
 The insurrectionists finally entered the Capitol itself, intent on committing further acts of violence against elected officials, where the insurrectionists continued to attack police officers.
-Many of these insurrectionists have since been charged with crimes. - 66.
+Many of these insurrectionists have since been charged with crimes. - 68.
 Some of these protesters broke through the outer perimeter of barricades west of the Capitol building while Trump was still speaking, at 12:53 p.m.
 By 1:03 p.m., they had pushed Capitol Police onto the west Capitol steps.
 Many of them wore Trump hats and shirts, waved Trump flags, and bore Trump insignia around their necks.
 As the insurrectionists began battling with police, one was overheard saying, "It's us versus the cops!"
-A man yelled at police through a megaphone plastered with stickers from

-"InfoWars," a website operated by the right-wing conspiracy theorist Alex Jones, "You are traitors to the country!"
+A man yelled at police through a megaphone plastered with stickers from "InfoWars," a website operated by the right-wing conspiracy theorist Alex Jones, "You are traitors to the country!"